sungsoo-ahn/2025/_posts/2025-04-28-repurposing.md

 - *Constraint-Driven Creativity*: Repurposing is inherently constrained by existing resources and structures, forcing creativity within defined boundaries.
 - *Efficiency Focus*: Unlike open-ended creative problem-solving, repurposing emphasizes resource optimization and adaptability of existing solutions.
-- *Transformation Emphasi*s*: While creative problem-solving can start from scratch, repurposing always begins with an existing concept or object, focusing on transformation and recontextualization.
+- *Transformation Emphasis*: While creative problem-solving can start from scratch, repurposing always begins with an existing concept or object, focusing on transformation and recontextualization.

 These distinctions suggest that repurposing, while related to creative problem-solving, is a unique process that warrants specific attention and methodologies.
-Regarding the question of whether AI efforts should prioritize repurposing over general creative problem-solving, our analysis suggests several compelling reasons to focus on repurposing:
+Regarding the question of whether AI efforts should prioritize creative problem-solving over repurposing, our analysis suggests several compelling reasons to focus on repurposing:

 - **Resource Efficiency**: In a world of limited resources, repurposing offers a more sustainable approach to innovation.